wovo/hwlib/readme.md

 is used instead.
 This makes it possible to customize the locations of the external dependencies without changing an existing file.

+Each directory that contains project sub-directories has a file update_codelite_workspace.bat.
+When executed, it creates a CodeLite workspace that contains the projects.

 -----------------------------------------------------------------------------

 (c) Wouter van Ooijen (wouter@voti.nl) 2017